CRAFT: Grounded Multi-Agent Coordination Under Partial Information

-As shown in \Cref{fig:director_views}, \textbf{three Director agents} (D1, D2 and D3) and \textbf{one Builder agent} collaborate in a “turn-by-turn” synchronous manner~\citep{ivison2023camels, nath2025collaborate} to reconstruct a target 3D structure on a $3{\times}3$ grid, where each position holds a stack of up to three colored blocks drawn from five colors in small or large (\textit{domino}) form.
-Each Director receives a private 2D projection of the target corresponding to one wall of the structure—D1 the left wall, D2 the far wall, D3 the right wall—while the Builder observes only the current board state and the directors' natural language messages.
-Notice that here partial observability operates at two distinct levels—target structure asymmetry across directors and private reasoning hidden from other directors.

-Because projections are non-overlapping except at a single shared anchor position, \textit{no} director can reconstruct the full target unilaterally, and the same physical block can appear as a different size to different directors depending on whether both cells of a domino fall within their projection (\Cref{fig:director_views}).
-As such, successful construction in this task requires each director to reason about what information they uniquely hold and calibrate their utterances accordingly—exactly the communicative demand formalized by the multi-sender BPS framework in Section~\ref{sec:directors_as_bps}.
+\an{\craft{} instantiates a \textbf{pragmatic speaker} role (Directors) and a \textbf{pragmatic listener} role (Builder), directly reflecting the multi-sender BPS framework (Sec.~\ref{sec:directors_as_bps}) and the well-established asymmetry between pragmatic production and comprehension~\citep{ferreira2005psycholinguistics, sieker2026hypocritical}: Directors must \emph{produce} pragmatically calibrated instructions under partial observability---the harder and less reliable capability in LLMs---while the Builder \emph{interprets} and acts on those instructions, a task LLMs handle more reliably.
+This is reflected in the Director's outputs which are full natural language utterances focusing on pragmatic production while the Builder has a restricted action space (e.g., selection of moves) focusing on pragmatic comprehension. } \paragraph{View Geometry} As shown in Fig.~\ref{fig:director_views}, \textbf{three Director agents} (D1, D2 and D3) and \textbf{one Builder agent} collaborate in a “turn-by-turn” synchronous manner~\citep{ivison2023camels, nath2025collaborate} to reconstruct the target 3D structure on a $3{\times}3$ grid, where each ``cell'' holds a stack of up to three small or large (\textit{domino}) blocks in one of five colors.
+Each Director has a private 2D projection of the target corresponding to one wall of the structure (see Fig.~\ref{fig:director_views}), while the Builder observes only the current board state and the Directors' natural language messages.
+Private views overlap only at corners shared by two Directors, so \textit{no individual} can reconstruct the full target unilaterally, and the same physical block can appear as a different size to different Directors depending on whether both cells of a domino fall within their projection (cf. Fig.~\ref{fig:director_views}, D1 vs. D2).
+Success therefore requires each Director to reason about what information they uniquely hold and calibrate their public utterances accordingly (Sec.~\ref{sec:directors_as_bps}).